Maluscat/argon-parser/README.md

 After having imported the script, you can just go ahead and parse your favorite Argon syntax ([documented below](#syntax-documentation)) by calling the `parse` function - in the `argon` object in the browser or in the assigned variable after requiring on Node.js (See the [code documentation](#code-documentation)).<br>For example: `argon.parse("This is s//probably em<//most likely//> useful")` (outputs `This is <s>probably</s> <em>most likely</em> useful`).<br>
 Note that Argon is only made for HTML _snippets_, for example for small segments of formatted text in a database (like the example in the introduction)!<br>
 Also note that Argon does not compile into actual elemented HTML, it just converts a string into a different string - Use [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) or [insertAdjacentHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML) for that.

 ---
-## Version notice
-Many of the third digit version increases only refer to readme changes or other minor things to be pushed to npm which don't relate to the actual code. because of that, only releases that impact the user experience will be marked in the GitHub [releases tab](https://github.com/Hallo89/argon-parser/releases), for example new features (second digit increases) or bug fixes.

----
 ## Code documentation